PlymouthPsychology/rmip/docs/psyc520moduleoutline.md

 | **P**ractical | Group oral presentation (10 mins) | 20% |
 | PsyLab activities | Pass a minimum of 11 PsyLab activites | Pass / Fail |

-For the assessment deadlines, please see the Deadlines document on the Programme page of the DLE.
+For the assessment deadlines other than Psylab, please see the Deadlines document on the Programme page of the DLE.

+Psylab deadlines are given [here](psycel-schedule.md)

 ## Marking Criteria